pr-omethe-us/PyTeCK/README.md

 ## Installation

+The easiest way to install PyTeCK is via `conda`.
+You can install to your environment with

+    > conda install -c kyleniemeyer pyteck

+which will also handle all the dependencies.
+Alternatively, you can install from PyPI with

+    > pip install pyteck

-Currently, PyTeCK can be installed by a module by downloading the source files, navigating to the directory, and using either setuptools
+If you prefer to install manually, or want a particular version outside of the tagged releases distributed to those services, you can download the source files from this repository, navigate to the directory, and install using either `setuptools`

     > python setup.py install